 The odds against a Triple Crown sweep are brutal before you even factor in the five-week timeline.
 A single horse has to win three high-profile races at three different distances against three different fields, with only two weeks between the Derby and the Preakness and three more between the Preakness and the Belmont.

-Among the legitimate Triple Crown contenders since Affirmed’s win in 1978, only American Pharoah and Justify have completed the sweep.
-Over the Triple Crown’s entire history, nearly two dozen horses have won the Derby and Preakness but lost the Belmont.
+Among the legitimate Triple Crown contenders since 1978, only American Pharoah and Justify have completed the sweep.
+Nearly two dozen others have won the Derby and Preakness but lost the Belmont.

 What’s changed more recently is that some Derby winners no longer attempt the sweep at all.
 Modern training schedules, owner incentives tied to stud value, and richer alternative summer races (the Travers in particular) have pushed connections toward strategic skips.

-The industry has responded with money.
+The industry has responded on two fronts.
+The first is money.
 Churchill Downs raised the Derby purse from $3 million to $5 million in 2024, and 1/ST Racing simultaneously raised the Preakness purse from $1.5 million to $2 million and created a separate $5 million bonus for any horse that wins the Preakness, the California Crown Stakes, and the Pegasus World Cup.